Trendit-website/Trendit-api/backend/README.md

-# Backend - Trendit3
+# Backend - Trendit³

+Trendit³ is a dynamic and innovative platform that provides users with an opportunity to earn money while engaging in a variety of daily activities.

-This document provides information on the API endpoints for the Trendit3 application.
+This document provides information on the API endpoints for the Trendit³ application.

 ## Setting up the Backend